Admonstrator/glinet-tailscale-updater/readme.md

 ## Force update

 By using the --force option, the script will skip all confirmation prompts.
 It will make the install permanent.
 This is useful for unattended installations.
 In combination with --ignore-free-space, it will also skip the free space check.
+Please use with caution!

 ## Running on devices with low free space